 The speed and ease of the wheels are two-speed adjustable.
 They can either glide freely or roll at a snail’s pace, depending on your child’s abilities, and will do so wonderfully on both carpet and hardwood.

 The height of it adjusts to three different positions, maxing out at 32-inches and 25 pounds.
 It folds up for easy travel and storage.
 Its seat is padded and easy to clean.
 Its wheels are adorned with anti-skid pads for safety.
-And, since it’s an official Ferrari product, it’s basically the baby equivalent to the F1 Racer we’ve all seen zooming around the track in high fashion.

 Recommended for babies who can support their own body weight.
 Works well on carpet but best on harder flooring.
 Best baby walker for kids aged 9 to 36 months.
 2 AA batteries are required.